ESGit3/APCSFinal/README.md

-# Final Project: Timed Minesweeper
+# Final Project: 3D Minesweeper
 3DSweeper by Ethan Shan

 A 3 Dimensional Minesweeper.
 Minesweeper is a game where you locate and flag